-All images and text copyrighted 1997 - 2008 and property of Greg Gagliano.
-Please don't take them or use them in an on-line auction without permission.... thanks!
+All images and text copyrighted and property of Greg Gagliano.

 FACTOIDS & TRIVIA

 The SC-1 is an exceptionally rare G&L model.
 It was introduced in mid-1982 and produced through 1983 with a total production run of less than 250 guitars.
 Most SC-1s were fitted with a hard tail making those guitars with a vibrato tailpiece rarer still.
 The SC-1 was the least expensive model in the G&L line, however, it utilized the same excellent parts and materials as the higher priced G&Ls.
 Like its dual pickup sibling, the SC-2, the SC-1 sports a soapbar style single coil pickup that proved to be so good that G&L later used a variation of it on the Broadcaster and ASAT models.
 Of interest are the large dot fret markers used on the guitar shown here.
 The neck is dated within a few days of the 1983 SC-3, yet the SC-3 has the smaller dot markers.
 G&L clearly had an overlap period for using both sizes of dot markers.
 As with Fender student guitars, it appears that G&L used up the “old” stock items on its student models.
-So, even though the pro line G&L models had sealed Schaller tuners and small dot markers by mid-1982, the student models were still using the enclosed, diagonal cut Schaller tuners and large dot markers into early 1983.
+So, even though the pro line G&L models had sealed Schaller tuners and small dot markers by mid-1982, the budget models were still using the enclosed, diagonal-cut Schaller tuners and large dot markers into early 1983.

 G&L SC-1 (March 1983)